create3000/x_ite/docs/_posts/components/KeyDeviceSensor/StringSensor.md

 Events generated as character-producing keys are pressed on keyboard.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFString [out] **finalText**

-Events generated when sequence of keystrokes matches keys in terminationText string when this condition occurs, enteredText is moved to finalText and enteredText is set to empty string.
+Events generated when sequence of keystrokes matches keys in terminationText string when this condition occurs, enteredText is moved to *finalText* and enteredText is set to empty string.

 #### Hint

 - Termination key is typically defined by local system.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFBool [out] **isActive**

-When the user begins typing, the StringSensor sends an isActive event with value true.
-When the string is terminated, the StringSensor sends an isActive event with value false.
+Select geometry by activating the pointing device (for example, clicking the mouse) to generate *isActive* events.
+Output event *isActive*=true is sent when geometry is selected (for example, when primary mouse button is pressed), output event *isActive*=false is sent when geometry is deselected (for example, when primary mouse button is released).

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ## Example